Christini-Lab/iPSC-genetic-algorithm/README.md

 # iPSC-genetic-algorithm

-The repository contains python code to do two things: parameter estimation via a genetic algorithm and voltage clamp protocol construction via genetic algorithm.
+This repository contains python code to do two things: parameter estimation via a genetic algorithm and voltage clamp protocol construction via a genetic algorithm.

 ## Parameter Estimation

 ### Purpose
 A cardiac cell model has several conductance parameters, which are real-valued numbers.
 These conductance parameters impact the output of the cell model, namely the action potential.
-Different cells have different parameter values, so our goal is to estimate what these parameters are from in vivo data.
+Different cells have different parameter values, so our goal is to estimate what these parameters are from _in vivo_ data.

-Before we use in vivo data, however, it is helpful to validate the parameter estimation approach.
+Before we use _in vivo_ data, however, it is helpful to validate the parameter estimation approach.
 We do this by trying to configure model parameters to reproduce default model output.
 See this [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004242) for more details.

 ### Types of model outputs
-There are three different model outputs we use during parameter estimation:
+There are three different model outputs we use for parameter estimation:
 1. A single action potential.
 2. Model output when a irregular pacing protocol is applied.
 3. Current output when a voltage clamp protocol is applied.

 ### How to run
-To run a genetic algorithm for parameter estimation using any of the three model outputs, make the following changes in `main.py`.
+To run a genetic algorithm for parameter estimation using any of the three model outputs, make the following changes to `main.py`.

-1. Define which parameters you want to estimate and add them to a list.
-Make sure the list is sorted alphabetically.
+1. Define which parameters you want to estimate and add them to a list. __Make sure the list is sorted alphabetically__.
 ```
 PARAMETERS = [
     ga_configs.Parameter(name='G_Na', default_value=3671.2302),